Download the Mac OS X installer here:

 On OS 10.6, 32-bit, use Xcode 3.2 or later: Choose the "Customize…" button during installation and choose UNIX Development.
 64-bit version requires Xcode 4.1 or later.

-On OS 10.7, choose one of the following:
+On OS 10.7 or later, choose one of the following:

 Download and install Command Line Tools for Xcode.
 Despite the name, you don't need Xcode installed!

-After installing Xcode 4.3, choose Preferences, then pick the Downloads panel.
+After installing Xcode (4.3 or later), choose Preferences, then pick the Downloads panel.
 There you can download and install the Command Line Tools as an optional component.
 This installs the same package as listed in the above option.

 The command line tools and/or Xcode can be downloaded for free from Apple's developer website, you do need to register as a developer (also free).

 MacPorts, brew, and other native libraries:

 Install the version (32-bit or 64-bit) that matches the architecture of the libraries you intend to work with.